 Even though Hyatt does not have as expansive a footprint as some of its competitors, I sometimes find myself going to places where there are Hyatt hotels to take advantage of free rooms and save money on accommodations.

 In this blog article, I’ll guide you through the World of Hyatt’s new off-peak and peak award chart so that you can plan your getaways around the time that rooms are inexpensive.
-That way, you can save those valuable World of Hyatt points for future redemptions.

 The World of Hyatt’s Off-Peak/Peak Award Chart